ojas-kanotra/pwn.college_ojas/6_Practicing_Piping.md

 ```

 ### New Learnings
-- A File Descriptor (FD) is a number that describes a communication channel in Linux
+- **File Descriptors**: A File Descriptor (FD) is a number that describes a communication channel in Linux
-- FD 0: Standard Input
-- FD 1: Standard Output
-- FD 2: Standard Error
+- **Standard Input (FD 0)**: The default input source, typically keyboard input
+- **Standard Output (FD 1)**: The default output destination, typically terminal display
+- **Standard Error (FD 2)**: The default error message destination, typically terminal display
+- **Error Redirection Syntax**: Use `2>` to redirect standard error to a file
+- **Separate Stream Control**: Ability to redirect stdout and stderr to different destinations simultaneously

 ### References
 None

 ---

-## Redirecting input
+## Redirecting Input
-Practice using /challenge/run, which will require you to redirect the PWN file to it and have the PWN file contain the value COLLEGE!
+Create a file named "PWN" containing "COLLEGE", then redirect this file as input to `/challenge/run`.

 ### Solve
 **Flag:** `pwn.college{wYcF16ihpayq4uc6A3MAM-Wjd5F.QXwcTN0wyM3kjNzEzW}`